 - drug and alcohol testing is mandatory (no need for suspicion) so you can get pulled over at any time and any day

 - parking tickets are much cheaper in Toronto!
 (Melbourne they really get you at 80-200$ for a parking ticket.

 - Canadians are accepting to all races, creeds, genders, etc (Australians in general are NOT) more multicultural (have all races and creeds, where as Melbourne is European and Asian mostly)

-- Andrea M., February 2017.
-Thank you, Andrea for sharing your experiences and perspectives!
+- Andrea M. Thank you, Andrea for sharing your experiences and perspectives!

 Tammy L. has contributed her perspectives, comparing Ottawa and Sidney, Australia:

 I am a Canadian living in Ottawa and am moving back to Sydney.
 I found that Sydney was substantially more expensive for most goods/services.
 The wages in Canada are lower than in Aus but afterfactoring cost of living, the % of disposable income is higher.
 Sure minimum wage is double Canada's, but wages for comparable jobs are not doubled... yet costs are. :( This is definitely the cost of living in warm climate/ harbourside cities!

 Ex: 1 bdrm apt rent in city centre:

 - Ottawa: $1200-$1800